Protests, sainthoods and the secret history of the secular LGBT+ nuns

 Last year in Huddersfield, Sister Polly sainted photographer Ajumu X, now Patron Saint of Darkrooms, for his boundary-crossing work capturing black, queer bodies.
 Though much of what the sisters do has a comedic or theatrical bent, often involving the house’s best orator and a flurry of crude puns, sainting is far from a religious parody.
 “Most times when we talk about LGBT+ people, they’re already dead, they’re in the past,” Farshea says.
 “It’s about honouring our heroes, not with ornaments of empire but with the love of our community.”
 Sainthood means the work, joy and resistance of queer icons becomes immortal.

 The nuns have also grown from an organisation largely oriented around cisgender gay men to one of enormous diversity.
 Sister Clarita is the first Mexican in the sisterhood, and there are now a lot more trans and non-binary sisters.
 It’s especially important at a time in which the rights of trans people have become a target for lawmakers – a Scottish bill to streamline the process of changing gender was blocked in January 2023, and only a small number of American states aren’t currently introducing bills designed to restrict trans rights.
 The Trans Pennine Travelling Sisters recently attended a Trans Day of Visibility event organised by Trans Leeds, where they offered saintings and, importantly, a listening ear.
 Last year, they attended a protest in York opposing the government’s decision not to ban conversion therapy for trans people, handing out tea bags and a note to say, “Keep the T in LGBT”.
-The ban has since been extended to include the trans community.
+Plans to outlaw the practice have since been extended to include the trans community.
 Sisters in Los Angeles are also currently trying to improve political engagement, encouraging those traditionally isolated from the political sphere to vote in upcoming local elections.

 Most significantly, though, the sisterhood embrace their position as role models.
 Novice Ann Ahmana Do Doo from the Glasgow mission tells me about a time she took part in a human library project at a primary school in Scotland.
 Children between eight and 10 could ask questions of people from different backgrounds who’d been invited to the school.
 In her habit and makeup, Novice Ann spoke about “the joy of existing how you wish to be”.
 Over a decade later at Cardiff Pride, she heard someone shout her name.
 It was one of the same children she’d spoken to years earlier, only now older and trans.